jose-dls/ML-Crypto-Public/README.md

 - Replace the contents of main.py with the contents of your desired strategy.

 - Within the Initialize function, change the filepath parameter for the self.LoadModel() function assigned to self.model - it should be the first line in the Initialize function.
 Note: sometimes QuantConnect is unable to load the model if the project is inactive for a long period.
 Refresh your page if this problem occurs.

+- These strategies can be used for live trading if you have an available live trading node and a Binance account with sufficient funds (although this is not checked so make sure to check manually).
+Simply initiate live trading and follow the prompts by QuantConnect.

 #### Strategy 1